-Which are the Top 3 Tiger National Parks of India?
-Simple question with a no so simple answer.
-What you find below is my choice based on 27 years of doing safaris in India.
-The factors i considered are; the habitat, the prey base, water bodies in the park, forest management, tourism management, Tiger density, and frequency of sightings.
-The most important being the consistency over a span of 20 years.
-As the Tiger sightings can change radically like an ECG, hence time frame was given more importance over other parameters.
+A simple question with a not-so-simple answer.
+What you find below is my choice based on 27 years of doing tiger safaris in India.
+The factors I considered are; the habitat, the prey base, water bodies in the park, forest management, tourism management, Tiger density, and frequency of sightings.
+The most important is consistency over a span of 20 years.
+As Tiger sightings can change radically like an ECG, hence time frame was given more importance over other parameters.

-A historical and a bit touristy park, as it is located in the heart of the Golden triangle circuit.
+A historical and a bit touristy park, as it is located in the heart of the Golden Triangle of India circuit.
 The fort in the background, and jungle in the fore, must be making the Tiger also happy to be a part of this beautiful canvas.
 How the Tigers have accepted the natural and human creation in this forest is to be seen to be believed.
-To handle the tourism pressures the safaris here are done in Jeeps and 20 seater open safari buses.
-But don’t be discouraged if you get to do a safari in the 20 seater open safari bus, as the Tigers are impartial to both types of vehicles.
+To handle the tourism pressures the safaris here are done in Jeeps and 20-seater open safari buses.
+But don’t be discouraged if you get to do a safari in the 20-seater open safari bus, as the Tigers are impartial to both types of vehicles.

 A word of caution for those who visit Ranthambhore for the first time.
 There could be occasions when you will not sight a Tiger for 2 or 3 consecutive safaris.
 But trust me, once you do, you will forget the previous blank safaris.

-Bandhavgarh is one park very close to the heart of most of the Tiger photographers worldwide.
-It shot into prominence in mid nineties when Sita the beautiful Tigress and #Charger a dominant male created a storm worldwide with their bold sightings.
+Bandhavgarh is one park very close to the heart of most Tiger photographers worldwide.
+It shot into prominence in the mid-nineties when Sita the beautiful Tigress and #Charger a dominant male created a storm worldwide with their bold sightings.
 The nineties belonged to this bold and beautiful couple.
 But the next decade belonged to the Legendary B2.
-He took Tiger tourism to Himalayan heights, and a completely different level of economy.
+He took Tiger tourism to Himalayan heights and a completely different level of the economy.
 In a study done, he was rated amongst the most photographed male Tiger ever in the history of wildlife photography until he lived.
 It was later that this title went to Machli in Ranthambhore.

-As tourism bridgework increased, Bhamera, Jhurjhura, and Vanvai, took the load off handling tourists from B2 in Tala zone of Bandhavgarh National Park.
-Currently it is the Sukhi Patia, Rajbhera females with their cubs and the Mahamen male which are the hot favorites of everyone.
+As tourism bridgework increased, Bhamera, Jhurjhura, and Vanvai took the load off handling tourists from B2 in the Tala zone of Bandhavgarh National Park.
+Currently, it is the Sukhi Patia, and Rajbhera females with their cubs and the Mahamen male which are the hot favorites of everyone.

-Grasslands with small rivulets flowing through them attract lot of prey, thereby predators.
-Bandhavgarh is one park where you can see a Tiger in the water, in the bamboo, in the grassland, on the rocks, on the trails.
+Grasslands with small rivulets flowing through them attract a lot of prey, thereby predators.
+Bandhavgarh Tiger Reserve is one park where you can see a Tiger in the water, in the bamboo, in the grassland, on the rocks, and on the trails.
 You can expect a Tiger to appear from anywhere and anytime in Bandhavgarh.
-Sighting Tigers here is not tough, and hence it is among the Top 3 Tiger National Parks of India.
-Good time for Tiger sightings here is round the year.
-In all parks they say that “you are lucky if you see one Tiger”.
+Sighting Tigers here is not tough, and hence it is among the Top Tiger National Parks in India.
+The good time for Tiger sightings here is around the year.
+In all parks, they say that “you are lucky if you see one Tiger”.
 But for Bandhavgarh they coined an adage; “you are unlucky if you only see one Tiger here”.

-A park which needs no publicity.
-Kanha’s raw and ever green beauty makes it one of the most humbling forests i visit regularly.
+A park that needs no publicity.
+Kanha’s raw and ever-green beauty makes it one of the most humbling forests I visit regularly.
 Kanha is one park where it is easy to get lost in the beauty so much that you might forget to click.

 Now does this image give you a feel of the size of Kanha Male Tigers?